-Nutritional counseling may be necessary for cancer survivors It's important to note that the success of oral rehabilitation with who have experienced changes in dietary habits or nutritional dental implants in cancer survivors depends on careful patient deficiencies during treatment.
-A nutritionist or dietitian can provide guidance on maintaining a balanced diet to support overall health and oral rehabilitation.
+Nutritional counseling may be necessary for cancer survivors provide guidance on maintaining a balanced diet to support overall health and oral rehabilitation.

-Speech-Language Pathologist: Some cancer survivors may experience speech or swallowing difficulties as a result of their Multidisciplinary approach for oral rehabilitation with dental treatment.
-Speech-language pathologists can assess and provide therapy to improve speech and swallowing function [13].
+Speech-Language Pathologist: Some cancer survivors may experience speech or swallowing difficulties as a result of their therapy to improve speech and swallowing function [13].

 in cancer survivors are significant.
-Psychologists or counselors dental implant procedures.
-A coordinated effort among various can offer support and counseling to help patients cope with any anxieties, body image concerns, or psychological challenges of peri-implant tissues [14].
+Psychologists or counselors anxieties, body image concerns, or psychological challenges practices, perform professional cleanings, and monitor the health of these patients, ensuring a comprehensive and patient-centred of peri-implant tissues [14].